Fred Meyer: History

-A Fred Meyer store in the 1990s.
+A Fred Meyer store in the 2000s.

 1920s–1950s: beginnings

-In 1922, the first Fred Meyer store opened in Portland at the corner of SW 5th Ave & Yamhill Dr. The store combined separate shops under one roof such as meat, produce, cheese, and other merchandise.
+In 1922, the first Fred Meyer store opened in Portland at the corner of SW 5th Ave & Yamhill St. The store combined separate shops under one roof such as meat, produce, cheese, and other merchandise.
 Meyer's vision was to give customers more reasons to shop in his store than in any other.

 The first suburban one-stop shopping center opened in 1931 in the Hollywood District of Portland, a neighborhood he deliberately chose through an application of market research: he would pay customers' overtime parking tickets that they incurred while shopping at his downtown store, just to obtain their home addresses.
 The store's innovations included a grocery store alongside a drugstore plus home products, off-street parking, gas station, and eventually, clothing.
 Fred G. Meyer would base store locations on planned highway construction.

 In 1951, the Fred Meyer Company built a large warehouse near Providence Portland Medical Center in Laurelhurst, despite complaints and controversy from neighbors and the city council.
 Neighbors did not want large truck volume in their city, but the area was already zoned for industrial and commercial east of 44th Avenue.
 The huge warehouse was built to the detriment of the Banfield Expressway, built in Sullivan's Gulch less than five years later.
 The warehouse had to be condemned and partially destroyed for the freeway, with the state highway commission selling the remaining sections to the Bemis Company.
 The Fred Meyer Company moved to Swan Island on land formerly occupied by wartime housing for Kaiser Shipyards.